ItZ2LEO/DigitalPortfolio/README.md

 ---

 -**S&P 500 Price Direction Predicition**
 Bulit a machine learning model using random forest to predict if the S&P 500 will go up or down the next day.

 Achieved 57% Accuracy

 *Tools:* Python, Pandas, Scikit-Learn
-GitHub Repo